VidunderGunder/animals/README.md

 - [ ] ⚠️ Fix: onSegmentStart on a second segment is triggered on first segment (climbing down ladder flips character immediately)
 - [ ] Clean up state
-  Lots of duplications in player state, should be replaced with getters (e.g., path related stuff)
+  Potentially several duplications in player state, that could be replaced with getters (e.g., path related stuff)

 World